-The communicating entity determines the genericInterworkingService resource as in clause 8.3.1.1.
+The communicating entity determines the genericInterworkingService resource as in clause 9.2.

-The communicating entity determines the <container> or <flexContainer> that is related to the InputDataPoint as in clause 8.3.1.1.
+The communicating entity determines the <container> or <flexContainer> that is related to the InputDataPoint .
 In the case of a <flexContainer> type InputDataPoint the third field indicates whether the InputDataPoint contains simple data - in this case the third field contains a text string with the name of the name of the [customAttribute] (which is identical to the name of the InputDataPoint ) - or the InputDataPoint contains complex data - in this case the third field is empty.

 The communicating entity updating the InputDataPoint: